 PRIORITY OBJECTIVES KEY PERFORMANCE INDICATOR DEFINITION 7.C Formal housing service site provided (number) Measures the number of formal service sites provided.
-A serviced site is defined as any property providing municipal services (road, water and sewerage) on an individual basis to a household, including high-density residential sites, as well as other non-residential sites related to integrated human settlements developments.
+A serviced site is defined as any property providing municipal services (road, water and sewerage) on an individual basis to a household, including high- density residential sites, as well as other non-residential sites related to integrated human settlements developments.
 The main source of funding for serviced sites is the Urban Settlements Development Grant (USDG) and the Informal Settlement Upgrading Partnership Grant (ISUPG) in terms of the Division of Revenue Act (DoRA) for such purpose.
 Housing 7.
-Increased supply of affordable, well-located homes 7.D Land acquired for human settlements in Priority Housing Development Areas (hectares) Measures the hectares of land acquired for human settlements in priority housing development areas.
-Hectares of land acquired for human settlements within PHDAs by the municipality.
-PHDAs are defined as areas announced by the Minister of Human Settlements in terms of Section 7 (3) of the Housing Development Agency Act, 2008 read with section 3.2 of the Housing Act.
-These are areas intended to advance Human Settlements Spatial Transformation and Consolidation by ensuring that the delivery of housing is used to restructure and revitalise towns and cities, strengthen the livelihood prospects of households and overcome apartheid spatial patterns by fostering integrated urban forms.
-PHDAs are underpinned by the principles of the National Development Plan (NDP) and the Integrated Urban Development Framework (IUDF).
-Emphasis is placed on synchronising national housing programmes in PHDAs.
-Therefore, this refers to land acquired in an agreement between at least two parties for which transfer documents have been registered at the title deeds office.
-The land is understood to have been acquired with the intention of advancing human settlements development within the PHDAs, subject to the subsequent completion of any outstanding planning and approval processes.
-Proxy measure for C88 HS1.13.
-7.E Transfer of ownership to new beneficiaries (number) Measures the registration of title in the name of the new beneficiary, confirmed by the issuing of a title deed.
+Increased supply of affordable, well- located homes 7.D Hectares of land acquired for human settlements in the municipal area (HS1.13) Hectares of land acquired for human settlements development within the municipal area.
+Therefore, this refers to land acquired in an agreement between at least two parties for which purchase and sales agreement or donation agreements, expropriation notices, or development rights agreements have been concluded.
+The land is understood to have been acquired with the intention of advancing human settlements development within the municipal area, subject to the subsequent completion of any outstanding planning and approval processes.
+7.E Number of title deeds registered to beneficiaries (HS1.22) The number of title deeds registered to beneficiaries within a municipality during the period under assessment.
+A title deed is a document that proves legal ownership of a property in South Africa.
+This refers to title deeds registered to beneficiaries of human settlements programmes within the municipal area.
 Housing 8.
 Safer, better-quality homes in informal settlements and backyards over time 8.
 An informal settlement sites serviced (number) Measures incremental access to better services as part of an informal settlement upgrading programme: Incremental upgrade of informal areas, which provides a serviced site with or without tenure in accordance with the informal settlement upgrading programme as part of the National Housing Code.
-A 'serviced site' is defined as a site to which the following services were provided: Road; Water; and Sewerage.
-Public space, environment and amenities Objective 9.
-Healthy and sustainable environment 9.A Biodiversity priority areas protected (%) Measures the proportion of land identified through municipal strategic environmental assessments and EMFs (environmental management framework) as biodiversity priority areas, which is protected through some mechanism.
-Mechanisms may include stewardship agreements, conventional protected areas, and biodiversity agreements, among others.
-Proxy measure for C88 ENV4.21.
+A 'serviced site' is defined as a site to which the following services were provided: • Road; Water; and Sewerage Public space, environment and amenities Objective 9.
+Healthy and sustainable environment 9.A Percentage of biodiversity priority areas protected (ENV4.21) • Sewerage.
+The proportion of land identified through municipal strategic environmental assessments and EMFs as biodiversity priority areas, which is protected through some mechanism.
+Mechanisms may include stewardship agreements, conventional protected areas, & biodiversity agreements, among others.